Aitia-IIOT/ah5-docs-java-spring/docs/help/migration-guide.md

 :fontawesome-solid-circle-exclamation: In v4, the service version was only a single number.
 In v5, the service version must follow the semantic versioning.

+:fontawesome-solid-circle-exclamation: In v4, only service instances had versions.
+In v5, both services and systems have their own versions, following semantic versioning.

 :fontawesome-solid-circle-exclamation: In v4, the service metadata was String-String key-value pairs.
-In v5, the service metadata is String-Object key-value pairs allowing to provide metada in complex structures.
+In v5, the service metadata is String-Object key-value pairs allowing to provide metadata in complex structures.

 :fontawesome-solid-circle-exclamation: In v4, the security policy cloud be defined on service instance level.
 In v5, the security policy has to be defined on service instance interface level.

 :fontawesome-solid-circle-exclamation: In v4, only one type of `TOKEN` security policy was available.
 In v5, [multiple token related security policies](../api/primitives.md#securitypolicy) are available.

-:fontawesome-solid-gears: Application systems need to be updated to use the operations of [serviceDiscovery](../core_systems/service_registry.md#servicediscovery):

-- Update your application system to use the [register](../api/serviceregistry/service-discovery-generic-http.md#register) service-operation replacing the `service-register` service used in v4.
-(System registration must precede service registration.)
-- Update your application system to use the [revoke](../api/serviceregistry/service-discovery-generic-http.md#revoke) service-operation replacing the `service-unregister` service used in v4.
-- Update your application system to use the [lookup](../api/serviceregistry/service-discovery-generic-http.md#lookup) service-operation replacing the `query` service used in v4.
+:fontawesome-solid-circle-exclamation: In v4, system registration could happen together with service instance registration.
+In v5, this is no longer supported.
+Application systems must register first as systems, and service registration is only possible afterward.

 :fontawesome-solid-gears: Application systems need to be updated to use the operations of [systemDiscovery](../core_systems/service_registry.md#systemdiscovery):